Aortic dissection

 • The right lateral area of the ascending aorta is the most common site of a tear of the intima layer, as this is under the most stress from blood exiting the heart

-• The Stanford system:
+• The Stanford classification:

 • Aortic dissection shares the same risk factors as peripheral arterial disease, such as age, male sex, smoking, hypertension, poor diet, reduced physical activity and raised cholesterol.